How Parliament works

 Attendance of witnesses and the production of records

-The power to ‘send for persons, papers and records’ can be exercised in relation to select committee proceedings.
-Committees would be unable to carry out their functions effectively if attendance to give evidence were purely optional.
-Likewise, as a legislature, the House cannot be expected to pass quality legislation if full disclosure of information and attendance of witnesses were not available.
-The power is rarely used because people invited to appear or produce documents generally comply or negotiate an agreed process, knowing that the powers can be exercised if necessary.
+The House has extensive powers to call for persons, papers, and records (evidence).
+Select committees need to request a summons from the Speaker to do so.
+The Privileges Committee, which is a specialist committee of the House, has the power to order that a summons be issued.
+Committees would be unable to carry out their functions effectively if attendance to give evidence was optional.
+Likewise, the House could not be expected to pass quality legislation if full disclosure of information and compulsory attendance of witnesses could not be enforced.
+The power is rarely used because people invited to appear or to produce documents generally comply or negotiate an agreed process to provide a committee with the necessary information.

-The power to send for persons, papers and records is exercised by the Speaker once the committee concerned requests a summons.
-Because this is a coercive power the House has built due deliberation into the process.
-In most cases the Speaker is required to consider first whether the summons is necessary and if the committee has taken reasonable steps to obtain the evidence without recourse to a summons.
+Because the power is a coercive power the House has built in some safeguards on its use.
+When a committee requests a summons the Speaker is required to first consider whether the evidence is necessary, and whether the committee has taken reasonable steps to obtain the evidence without recourse to a summons.

 Power to punish for contempt